top of page

 Trireme_edited_edited.jpg

-The Med History Podcast is a podcast designed to make the events of the past relatable to a modern audience and is available on Spotify, Apple Podcasts, Amazon Music and wherever else you find such things.
+Mostly history.
+The Med History Podcast is available on Spotify, Apple Podcasts, Amazon Music and wherever else you find such things.

 Thanks for coming.
 We hope you enjoy your stay.